 Laud Humphreys entered the field of sociology after serving for ten years as a clergyman in the Episcopal Church.
 He preached a message of acceptance and tolerance to any who would listen, and embodied these principles by ministering mostly to the LGBTQ community.
 Humphreys was also one of the first sociologists who openly self-identified as gay.
 Although he was married to a woman, it was not until after the publication of The Tearoom Trade that Humphreys felt comfortable enough to “come out,” and in 1980 he left his wife and two children.
 He moved to California, earned certification as a psychotherapist, and established his own private counseling service.
 Towards the end of his life, Humphreys worked as a consultant for police forces and offered his expertise in homosexual subcultures and homophobic violence during testimonies in court cases.
 Laud Humphreys died in 1988 from lung cancer.

-In Humphreys’ research, tearoom trades are instant, impersonal acts of sexual conduct between two or more men in a public restroom.
-This study focuses on these interactions through investigation of possible social, psychological, or physiological reasons for this behavior.1,2
+In Humphreys’ research, tearoom trades are defined as instant, impersonal acts of sexual conduct between two or more men in a public restroom.
+This study focuses on these interactions through the investigation of possible social, psychological, or physiological reasons for this behavior.1,2

-At the time of this study, laws existed in the United States that criminalized sexual acts deemed “unnatural” or “immoral.”
+At the time of this study, laws existed in the United States and the United Kingdom (UK), where Humphreys’ research was published, that criminalized sexual acts deemed “unnatural” or “immoral.”
 These sexual acts were referred to as “sodomy,” a definition that included anal sex, oral sex, and bestiality.
-As a result of these “anti-sodomy laws,” men who engaged in sexual acts with one another were arrested when they were caught in the act or when law enforcement had probable suspicion.
+The term mostly pertained to sexual acts that could be considered a “crime against nature,” including sex with the anus or mouth.3 As a result of these “anti-sodomy laws,” men who engaged in sexual acts with one another were arrested when they were caught in the act or when law enforcement had probable suspicion.
 During this time, sodomy accounted for the majority of homosexual arrests.1 In June of 2003, the United States Supreme Court struck down anti-sodomy laws as “unconstitutional” in its ruling of Lawrence v Texas.
-However, anti-sodomy laws currently exist in the law books of twelve states.3
+However, anti-sodomy laws currently exist in the law books of several states.4

 Humphreys noted that the first challenge to studying tearooms was locating the facilities frequented by the subjects.1 The factors Humphreys found to be crucial in picking a public restroom to use as a tearoom were accessibility and isolation from other public events.
 Typically, tearooms were located in public parks.
-Men would pick a restroom positioned in a remote part of the park, isolated by distance from highly trafficked areas such as the entrance or busy sports fields.1 The male subjects chose these strategic locations in order to avoid discovery by unwitting passers-by.
-In addition to preventing unwarranted exposure to bystanders, these men also valued isolated facilities to protect their identities.2 Ironic as it may seem, tearoom activities in public facilities offered a high degree of anonymity and kept the identities of participants anonymous.
-Around the time Humphreys conducted his study, many superhighways were being constructed, and the rest stops along these roads provided ideal tearoom facilities due to their numerous locations and ease of accessibility.1 A male could easily and quickly make a stop at a tearoom on the side of a highway without raising any suspicion from his family about arriving home later than expected.
+Men would pick a restroom positioned in a remote part of the park, isolated by distance from highly trafficked areas such as entrances or busy sports fields.1 The subjects chose these strategic locations in order to avoid discovery by unwitting passers-by.
+In addition to preventing unwarranted exposure to bystanders, these men also valued isolated facilities to protect their identities.2 Tearoom activities in public facilities offered a high degree of anonymity and kept the identities of participants anonymous.
+Around the time Humphreys conducted his study, many superhighways were being constructed, and the rest stops along these roads provided ideal tearoom facilities due to their numerous locations and ease of accessibility.1 Individuals could easily and quickly make a stop at a tearoom on the side of a highway without raising any suspicion from their family about arriving home later than expected.

-There were several different roles that a man might take on during a tearoom interaction.
+Humphreys’ noted down anything that he perceived to be gay sex, as there were many different forms of sex that occurred in the tearooms.
+However, his research found that oral sex was more common in comparison to other forms of sex with a few terms used to establish the more frequent roles.
 These roles included an insertor, an insertee, and a lookout (referred to as a watchqueen).
-The insertor presented his penis for fellatio.
-The insertee performed the oral sex.
-The watchqueen would alert the other men in the tearoom if a passerby approached and would notify them when it was safe to proceed again.1 The roles were dictated by age and attractiveness.
+The insertor typically presented his penis for fellatio while the insertee performed the oral sex.
+The watchqueen would alert the other men in the tearoom if a passerby approached and would notify them when it was safe to proceed again.1 According to Humphreys, these roles were dictated by age and attractiveness.
 Known as the “Aging Crisis,” older participants were typically deemed less desirable and more often took on the role of the insertee.1 This hierarchy did not always apply, as age and role preferences vary from person to person.
-The watchqueen took on a voyeuristic role, receiving pleasure and arousal from observing the sexual interaction.
+The watchqueen often took on a voyeuristic role, receiving pleasure and arousal from observing the sexual interaction.
 While conducting his study, Humphreys often took on the role as watchqueen in order to convince others that he meant no harm, giving him the ability to observe tearoom interactions.
 Unbeknownst to the subjects, Humphreys was taking notes of his observations after the acts and often keeping track of the subjects’ license plates as well.1

 The advantages that made tearooms appealing to the men who participated were the inexpensive and liberating nature of the interaction, the impersonal sexual gratification that accompanied the activity, and the speed and efficiency that allowed participants to quickly enter and exit the tearooms.1

-The act of oral sex, or fellatio, was often free as typically all members involved in a tearoom trade achieved sexual release from the experience.
+The sexual activity in tearooms were often free.
+Typically all members involved in a tearoom trade achieved sexual release from the experience.
 As Humphreys investigated the phenomena, noticeable patterns emerged.
 He found that subjects were often married, identified as Roman-Catholic, and had spouses who did not take birth-control.1 This lack of birth-control limited the sexual intercourse that men could engage in with their wives.
 The couples had various reasons for avoiding pregnancy, such as a preference for a certain number of offspring (or no offspring) and the costs of raising a child.
 This left some subjects in a position where their sexual desires were not met by their spouse, who avoided both the use of contraceptives and the chance of an unintended pregnancy.
 One advantage of tearooms that appealed to a portion of the subjects was that it was rare for insertees to demand monetary compensation from the insertor.
-This enticed certain subjects to visit tearooms because they offered a cheaper alternative to the costs of rearing an unexpected child with his wife or the costs of paying for a prostitute and a hotel room.1 The inexpensive nature of these interactions also freed the man from having to explain reoccurring expenditures if his wife or family grew suspicious of financial activities.1,2,4
+This enticed some subjects to visit tearooms because they offered a cheaper alternative to the costs of rearing an unexpected child with their wife or the costs of paying for a prostitute and a hotel room.1 The inexpensive nature of these interactions also freed individuals from explaining reoccurring expenditures if their wife or family grew suspicious of financial activities.1,2,7

-The tearoom activities were impersonal.1 Participants rarely said anything outside the lines of brief expressions of gratitude.1 This appealed to many of the subjects as they were not searching for relationships.
+The tearoom activities were observed to be impersonal.1 Participants rarely said anything outside the lines of brief expressions of gratitude.1 This appealed to many of the subjects, as they were searching for sexual gratification rather than relationships.
 Interestingly, most of the men in the study (54%) were married to women.1 Many of them were also fathers.
-If discovered, knowledge of the deviant sexual behavior would threaten the stability of their families.1,2,4 Protecting their identity as fathers and husbands was paramount to these men.
+If discovered, knowledge of the deviant sexual behavior would threaten the stability of their families.1,2,7 Protecting their identity as fathers and husbands was paramount to these men.
 In some cases, long-term relationships did grow out of these interactions, but for the most part a minimal exchange of words offered the most privacy and anonymity.1

 A third benefit to tearooms, and an advantage over traditional hotel rooms or other more private locations, was time efficiency.1 As previously stated, the location of restrooms along highways offered the chance to experience sexual release in a manner that took very little time out of their day.
 Entering and exiting a tearoom quickly and efficiently resulted in less explaining that a man needed to provide to his family in order to justify his absences.1